dkennell/dkennell-blog/_posts/2020-01-26-small-victories-sending-a-react-native-voice-recording-to-aws.md

 We're making forward progress, though!
 Next, I'll have to see if I can figure out a more sophisticated way of storing the files in S3, and see if I can retrieve and play them as well.
 Eventually, I'd love to get a fully featured cloud-enabled voice recorder built.
-That would be a good enough to feature on my Github page.
-Anyway, you can check out the repro for this most recent project [here](https://github.com/dkennell/myAmplifyProject).
+That would be a good enough project to feature on my Github profile.
+Anyway, you can check out the repro for this recent project [here](https://github.com/dkennell/myAmplifyProject).
 Thanks for reading!